 If you’ve been injured in a slip and fall, your right to compensation for your injuries may include recovery for medical bills, therapy, pain and suffering, lost wages, loss of earning capacity, and other damages.
 The insurance company will often offer an initial settlement that only covers a fraction of these costs.
 Regardless of what the insurance company offers, if the property owner was at fault, you are entitled to full compensation.
 However, getting this compensation may be difficult.

-In order to receive compensation in an Indiana slip-and-fall premises liability case, you must be able to prove ALL of the following in a court of law:
+In order to receive compensation in an Indianapolis slip-and-fall premises liability case, you must be able to prove ALL of the following in a court of law:

 - There was an unsafe condition at the business or property that caused your fall.